 Work can only be done when displacement occurs.

-Moreover, only the components of the force parallel to the displacement count towards work.
+Moreover, only the force components parallel to the displacement count toward work.

 where F is the magnitude of the force, d is the magnitude of the displacement, and θ is the angle from the horizontal.

-Take note that work is a scalar quantity, meaning it can be positive or negative.
-Work is positive if the force is applied in the same direction as the displacement while work is negative if the applied force is in the opposite direction of the displacement.
+Note that work is a scalar quantity, meaning it can be positive or negative.
+Work is positive if the force is applied in the same direction as the displacement, while work is negative if the applied force is in the opposite direction of the displacement.

 Always be mindful of the signs since it tells us about the speed resulting from the work applied.